-- Chess & Dominos – Take out a chess board/pack of dominos on the Malecon or a park and watch how many Cubans will want to play with you.
+- Chess & Dominos – Take out a chess board/pack of dominos on the Malecon or a park and invite a Cuban to play with you.

-- Sports – Bring a soccer ball to a park or a volleyball to Playa Santa Maria (beach) and you’ll befriend tons of local Cubans.
+- Sports – Bring your soccer ball to a park or a volleyball to Playa Santa Maria (beach) and invite local Cubans.